forests cold southern nutrient waters

 Not Threatened

-The redwood of the sea can grow up to 30 metres long, taller than a ten-storey building, and it can grow fast.
+Macrocystis pyrifera can grow up to 30 metres long.
+Taller than a ten-storey building.
+And it grows fast.
 Really fast.
-Under ideal conditions, giant kelp can grow half a metre per day, stretching toward the surface at a rate you can almost see.
+Under ideal conditions, giant kelp can grow half a metre per day.
+Stretching toward the surface at a rate you can almost see.
 It does not have roots like a tree.
-It has a holdfast, a mass of branching, root-like tendrils, that anchors it to the rocky bottom.
-From this holdfast, a single stipe (stem) rises toward the surface, branching into dozens of fronds along the way.
+It has a holdfast.
+A mass of branching, root-like tendrils that anchors it to the rocky bottom.
+From this holdfast, a single stipe rises toward the surface.
+Branching into dozens of fronds along the way.
 What makes it special is the float system.
-The giant kelp has pneumatocysts, gas-filled bladders, at the base of each frond.
-These floats keep the kelp upright, pulling its fronds toward the light.
+The giant kelp has pneumatocysts.
+Gas-filled bladders at the base of each frond.
+These floats keep the kelp upright.
+Pulling its fronds toward the light.
 Without them, the kelp would collapse into a heap on the seafloor.
-With them, it creates a floating canopy that can cover hectares of ocean.
-The floats are visible as small, pear-shaped bladders along the stipe, each one lifting its frond toward the sun.
+With them, it creates a floating canopy.
+Covering hectares of ocean.
+The floats are visible as small, pear-shaped bladders along the stipe.
+Each one lifting its frond toward the sun.
 The underwater forest is a city of life.
 Fish school among the fronds.
 Crayfish hide in the holdfasts.
 Sea stars crawl along the stipes.
 Seals and sea lions hunt in the kelp beds.
 The giant kelp is not just a plant.
 It is an ecosystem.
 It provides food, shelter, and nursery grounds for hundreds of species.
 A single kelp forest can support more life than a tropical coral reef.
-Biologically, the giant kelp is a brown alga, not a true plant.
+Biologically, it is a brown alga.
+Not a true plant.
 It reproduces by releasing spores from specialised structures on its fronds.
-The spores drift in the current, settle on the rocky bottom, and grow into microscopic male and female stages.
-These stages produce sperm and eggs, which fuse to form a new kelp.
-It is a complex life cycle that has evolved over millions of years.
+The spores drift in the current.
+Settle on the rocky bottom.
+Grow into microscopic male and female stages.
+These stages produce sperm and eggs.
+Which fuse to form a new kelp.
+It is a complex life cycle.
+Evolved over millions of years.
 To dive into a giant kelp forest is to enter another world.
 The light filters through the golden-brown canopy.
-The fronds sway in the surge, a slow-motion dance.
-The fish drift past, unconcerned.
-It is quiet, peaceful, ancient.
-The giant kelp has been here for millions of years, swaying in the cold southern ocean, a quiet giant beneath the waves.
+The fronds sway in the surge.
+A slow-motion dance.
+The fish drift past.
+Unconcerned.
+It is quiet.
+Peaceful.
+Ancient.
+The giant kelp has been here for millions of years.
+Swaying in the cold southern ocean.
+A quiet giant beneath the waves.
+No one told it otherwise.